Dragon Ball: Sleeping Princess in Devil's Castle: International releases

 An alternative English dub was produced in France by AB Groupe and released in English speaking markets in Europe.
 It featured an uncredited voice cast.
 Both this dub and the Speedy dub are notoriously known for their poor grammar and voice acting, limited pool of voice artists, and unexplained name changes.

 A video tape simply labelled Dragon Ball was discovered, containing a fourth (chronologically, first) English dub produced and released in the Philippines by Regal Home Video in the mid-1990s.
 This dubbed version was edited down and packaged together with the third Dragon Ball film to make one film, much like Harmony Gold did with the first and third films.
-The cast is believed to be same cast who would later produce an English dub of the first 26 episodes of Dragon Ball Z and later all 153 episodes of the Dragon Ball series that would air in the Philippines (only the first 122 episode were dubbed in English, and the rest were dubbed with the voice actors recording lines with both English and Tagalog (Taglish)).
+The cast is believed to be same cast who would later produce an English dub of the first 49 episodes of Dragon Ball Z and later all 153 episodes of the Dragon Ball series that would air in the Philippines (only the first 122 episodes were dubbed in English, and the rest were dubbed with the voice actors recording lines with both English and Tagalog (Taglish)).